Bolland/WordpressPlain/wordpress/wp-content/plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.3.5 =
+* Fixed a bug where excluding posts would cause the search to fail.
+* Fixed a bug causing duplicate search results in WPML searches.
+* Increased plugin safety against hackers.
+* There was a bug in `relevanssi_comment_content_to_index` filter.
+* Some people had problems with the log entry timestamps.
+Fixed that.
+* New filter: `relevanssi_prevent_default_request` gives you more control over where Relevanssi prevents the default query from running.
+* New filter: `relevanssi_private_cap` lets you set the correct capability for finding private posts in custom post types.
+* The option to exclude categories and tags from search only worked for categories, not tags.
+Tags have been separated to a different option.

+= 3.3.4 =
+* Couple of bug fixes.

+= 3.3.3 =
+* OR fallback had problems.
+* Indexing sub pages didn't work.
+* Relevanssi now automatically treats 'ß' as 'ss'.
+If your site has 'ß' in text, reindexing the database is a good idea.
+* Query variable `post_status` is now supported.

+= 3.3.2 =
+* Fixed a warning on search results page.

+= 3.3.1 =
+* Fixed bugs related to the removal of the cache feature.

+= 3.3 =
+* Improvements to excerpts: excerpts with phrases work much better now, and the excerpt creation logic has been improved: the excerpts are now better.
+The process takes a bit more time, though.
+* Allowing HTML tags in excerpts could lead to those tags being left open.
+Relevanssi will now try to close open HTML tags in excerpts.
+* Allowed tags were not controlled in comments.
+They are now.
+* Highlighting in documents didn't always work; it should be more reliable now.
+* Non-integer values are removed from `post__in` and `post__not_in` before processing them.
+* Query variables `p` and `page_id` are now supported.
+* Relevanssi now understands `date_query` variables as well.
+* The original post excerpt is stored in $post->original_excerpt.
+* Taxonomy search works better with term id parameters (for example from `wp_category_dropdown`).
+* Errors about $wpdb->prepare() missing an argument removed.
+* New functions: `relevanssi_the_title()` and `relevanssi_get_the_title()` can be used to display highlighted titles in search results.
+* The old title highlighting method has been disabled, because it caused highlights in wrong places.
+Now the highlighted title is stored in $post->highlighted_post_title, take it from there or use the Relevanssi title functions to display it.
+* Polylang and WPML support was adjusted to perform better in edge cases.
+* Indexing is faster, thanks to some improved code from Tom Novelli.
+* MySQL injection attack vulnerability removed.
+* The cache feature is now removed.
+Relevanssi should automatically drop the cache tables.
+* New filter: `relevanssi_indexing_data` lets you modify the data before it's indexed.

+= 3.2 =
+* Fixed a bug in the TablePress support.
+* Titles are put through the_title filter before indexing.
+* New filter: `relevanssi_join` can be used to join tables in the Relevanssi search MySQL queries.
+Thanks to Ninos Ego.
+* New filter: `relevanssi_post_content` can be used to modify post content before any Relevanssi processing.
+* New filter: `relevanssi_post_content_before_tokenize` can be used to modify post content just before it's tokenized.
+* New filter: `relevanssi_indexing_values` can be used to modify what Relevanssi stores in the index.
+* New filter: `relevanssi_default_meta_query_relation` can be used to change the default meta query relation (default value is "AND").
+* When using a meta_query, `relation` can be set to OR now.
+* Phrases are now matched to excerpts.
+* Number of queries Relevanssi generates is much, much lower.
+* New filter: `relevanssi_didyoumean_url` lets you modify the URL generated by the did you mean feature.
+* Better set of Russian stopwords.
+* Relevanssi now highlights search query synonyms as well in documents.

+= 3.1.9 =
+* Fix to make Relevanssi compatible with WordPress 3.7.
+* Fixed a mistyped database table name.
+* Relevanssi disables responsive-flipbook shortcode in indexing; it was causing problems.
+* Fixed a problem with an author dropdown with no author selected.

+= 3.1.8 =
+* Category restriction and exclusion and couple of other category-related settings didn't work properly.
+* Support for Polylang broke the support for WPML.
+That is now fixed.
+* One deprecated `$wpdb->escape()` was still left; it's gone now.
+* Shortcode `layerslider` was causing problems with Relevanssi; Relevanssi now disables it before building excerpts.
+* Relevanssi won't break BBPress search anymore.
+* If Relevanssi Premium is installed, deleting Relevanssi will not remove the databases and the options.

+= 3.1.7 =
+* New filter: `relevanssi_comment_content_to_index` lets you modify comment content before it's indexed by Relevanssi (to index comment meta, for example).
+* Facetious support: if post_type is set to -1, Relevanssi will not hang up on it.
+* Numerical search terms work better now.
+* Excerpt-building had issues, which are now fixed.
+* Punctuation removal now replaces &nbsp; with a space.
+* "starrater" short code from GD Star Rating is now disabled in indexing.
+* Punctuation removal now replaces invisible spaces with a normal space.
+* Division by zero error caused by 0 in posts_per_page is now prevented, and -1 value for posts_per_page handled better.
+* Relevanssi doesn't apply `get_the_excerpt` filters to excerpts it builds any more.
+* New filter: `relevanssi_excerpt` lets you modify the excerpts Relevanssi creates.
+* Relevanssi now suspends WP post cache while indexing, making indexing a lot more efficient.
+Thanks to Julien Mession for this one.
+* Deprecated function errors in 3.6 removed.
+* When search included user profiles or taxonomy terms, Relevanssi would generate lots of MySQL errors.
+Not anymore.
+* New filter: `relevanssi_valid_status` lets you modify the post statuses Relevanssi indexes.
+* New filter: `relevanssi_index_taxonomies_args` lets you modify the arguments passed to get_terms() when indexing taxonomies (for example to set 'hide_empty' to false).
+* Searching by taxonomy ID could confuse two taxonomies with the same term_id.
+The search is now checking the taxonomy as well to see it's correct.
+* Basic support for Polylang plugin.
+* Russian and Italian stopwords are now included, thanks to Flector and Valerio Vendrame.
+* Small fix in the way user meta fields are handled.

 = 3.1.6 =
 * DEACTIVATE AND ACTIVATE THE PLUGIN AFTER YOU UPDATE.